-This tutorial is part of our WordPress installation and WordPress configuration tutorial series, where we show you how to install and configure a WordPress site or blog on your own domain with no coding skills required.
+This tutorial is part of our WordPress installation and WordPress configuration step-by-step training module, where we show you how to install and configure a WordPress site or blog on your own domain with no coding skills required.

 Whether you choose to host your website using a shared hosting account or to host on a dedicated server, you need some way to configure emails for your domain name, manage your server applications, and monitor your server’s resources.
 This is especially important if you lack the technical skills of a webmaster or IT manager.

-This is where a web hosting application like cPanel can play a central role in helping you manage your digital presence.
+This is where a web hosting application like cPanel can play a central role in helping you manage your web presence.

 - Additional cPanel Help & Support